How to choose your F-ONE foil ? 37

 The most versatile and best performing is the AR 6.0.
 Its medium span guarantees maneuverability for surfing and accessible pumping.

-The AR of 9.0 and above is reserved for experienced riders.
+The AR of 9.0 and above is, in general, reserved for experienced riders.
 It offers incredible glide if you maintain sufficient speed and brings good maneuverability under 1000cm².

 Hydrofoil reviews

-Our range of foils for wing and surf foiling has considerably expanded this year.
+Our range of foils for wing foiling, surf foiling and downwinding has considerably expanded over the years.

 It starts with the GRAVITY and its AR of 5.0.
 It is the foil you should have if you want to learn how to use both a wing and a foil.
 Accessible and straightforward, the GRAVITY foils have great lift and stability.

-If you already have some experience with a foil and are looking for more performance and glide, the versatile and must-have PHANTOM foil (AR 6.0) is for you.
+If you already have some experience and are looking for a great all-around foil, the versatile and must-have PHANTOM foil (AR 6.0) is for you.
 It is a fantastic foil that does everything well.
 Its medium span guarantees performance, maneuverability for surfing and efficient pumping.
-Everybody should have a PHANTOM foil in their quiver.
+It is available in two different constructions: Carbon or FCT.

 The subtle balance of the lobe between maneuverability and glide allows to surf freely while maintaining efficient pumping.
 Its unique speed also makes it a perfect foil for surfing from offshore swells to the shorebreak with a wing.